 Epilation is similar to waxing in that it removes hair from the root, delaying the regrowth of each hair so it takes longer for the stubble to start showing.
 As treatments with similar effects, both are equally painful, although with both methods, the more you do it, the less painful it usually becomes.

 An epilator is a device that pinches, then plucks the hairs.
-To give the device a chance to grip the hairs firmly enough, you must move it slowly over each area, meaning it is a slower process than shaving.
+To give the device a chance to grip the hair firmly enough, you must move it slowly over each area, meaning it is a slower process than shaving.

-Like waxing, hairs must be long enough for the device to be able to pick them up, although with epilators, the hair can be shorter than it needs to be for waxing.
+Like waxing, hairs must be long enough for the device to be able to pick them up, although, with epilators, the hair can be shorter than it needs to be for waxing.